scannnn/penalizing_top_performers/README.md

 For this repository to create output, shared google drive should be added to implementer's drive and colab notebook should be executed.

+When the training start, the code will start to save the results and the models to /content/gdrive/MyDrive/AI_PROJECT(BLG_527E)/fcn8vgg16_output/runs directory
+This directory can be changed in utils/logger.py
+While we are working on this project, we changed it a lot.
+Our different experiments can be found in /content/gdrive/MyDrive/AI_PROJECT(BLG_527E)/fcn8vgg16_output directory AFTER TRAINING DONE, THE RESULTS THAT WE SHOWED IN THE PRESENTATION WILL BE IN THE /content/gdrive/MyDrive/AI_PROJECT(BLG_527E)/fcn8vgg16_output/runs/images/fcn8_vgg16/gta5 directory